 In total there are three cable car lines and they are easy to locate and board.
 Two of the lines start at Powell and Market and continue to Fisherman’s Wharf.
 The third one is at California and Market and continues to Van Ness Avenue.
 You can find maps and schedules in the MuniMobile app.

 Using public transport in San Francisco is one of the best ways to explore the city.
 Many apartments, such as those offered by Blueground, are close to bus stops and metro lines.
 Moreover, the properties are fully-furnished, located in the top neighborhoods, and beautifully designed.
-When you need to get from home to another corner of SF in a dash, or with your hands full, the Blueground Guest App comes paired with the local ride-hailing service to order a car straight to your door.
-Getting settled into your new home in San Francisco has never been easier.
+The Blueground Guest App available to tenants comes paired with an exclusive neighborhood guide to make exploring local hidden gems easier.